zalam007/cutiehack/TECH_STACK.md

 ## Architecture Overview

 LoreForge is a full-stack serverless web application built with Next.js, deployed on Vercel with a cloud-hosted PostgreSQL database.
+Features anonymous user isolation via persistent cookies.

 **Tech Stack:**